-Primary Care Consultation and Services – SNVHS provides a range of primary care services, from annual wellness visits and preventive care, to acute and chronic care /management of illnesses.
-SNVHS can assist patients in having access to an ordering provider for needed labs, various therapies (i.e., physical therapy, occupational therapy etc.) or imaging.
-This bridging service closes the gap between the hard-to-reach medical provider(s) and a patient.
-Results are coordinated with the patient’s treatment team/primary care provider(s) (PCP) for treatment.
+Holistic Primary Care Consultation and Services – SNVHS provides a range of holistic primary care services, from annual wellness visits and preventive care, to acute and chronic care /management of illnesses.
+SNVHS can assist patients in having access to an ordering provider for needed labs, various therapies (i.e., physical therapy, occupational therapy etc.), imaging or injection assistance services.
+Consultation and use of nurse practitioner services aides in bridging the service gap between the hard-to-reach primary medical provider(s) and a patient.
+Results and care services can coordinated with a patient’s other treatment team/primary care provider(s) (PCP) for a more well-rounded treatment.
 SNVHS also works with specialty laboratories for more holistic and functional medicine approaches to wellness for patients.
 By utilizing a combination of Western medicine and Complimentary Alternative Medicine (eastern-based) approaches, patients are given a more holistic approach to their health and wellness.
 Moreover, SNVHS can assist patients to obtain needed referrals to specialists for their health care.
 We do provide referrals to all modalities of healthcare and wellness providers.
 Accessing a nurse practitioner may help initiate effective communication between the patient and their PCP, and help the PCP initiate treatment and manage continued care.
 No insurance is accepted.
 SNVHS is NOT a CMS/Medicare/Medicaid provider.
 However our services are accessible to Medicare/Medicaid recipients, but are not reimbursable by CMS.
 Employer-paid Direct Primary Care Contracts are available.

 Medical Cannabis Certification – SNVHS can provide certification of a patient’s accepted health conditions per the NRS 453A.050.
 SNVHS will help educate patients about safe and effective use of the various cannabinoid products, the benefits and risks of use and having a medical certification card, and to introduce the health and wellness aspects of the endocannabinoid system.